Third Dreyer cabinet

-The Third Dreyer cabinet is the current state government of Rhineland-Palatinate, sworn in on 18 May 2021 after Malu Dreyer was elected as Minister-President of Rhineland-Palatinate by the members of the Landtag of Rhineland-Palatinate.
-It is the 25th Cabinet of Rhineland-Palatinate.
+The Third Dreyer cabinet was the state government of Rhineland-Palatinate from 18 May 2021 until 10 July 2024.
+It was sworn in on 18 May after Malu Dreyer was elected as Minister-President of Rhineland-Palatinate by the members of the Landtag of Rhineland-Palatinate.

-It was formed after the 2021 Rhineland-Palatinate state election by the Social Democratic Party (SPD), Alliance 90/The Greens (GRÜNE), and the Free Democratic Party (FDP).
-Excluding the Minister-President, the cabinet comprises nine ministers.
-Five are members of the SPD, two are members of the Greens, and two are members of the FDP.
+It was formed after the 2021 Rhineland-Palatinate state election by the SPD, the Greens, and the FDP.
+The cabinet comprised ten members including the Minister-President: six from the SPD, and two each from the Greens and FDP.

 Formation

-The previous cabinet was a coalition government of the SPD, FDP, and Greens led by Minister-President Malu Dreyer of the SPD.
+The previous cabinet was a traffic light coalition government of the SPD, FDP, and Greens led by Minister-President Malu Dreyer of the SPD.

 The election took place on 14 March 2021, and resulted in no net change for the SPD, while the Greens improved from fifth to third place and the FDP saw a slight decline.
 The opposition CDU and AfD also suffered losses while the Free Voters entered the Landtag for the first time.

 Minister-President Dreyer expressed her desire to renew the coalition between the SPD, Greens, and FDP.
 State FDP chairman Volker Wissing made similar comments.
 The three parties began exploratory talks on 18 March.

 On 30 April, they announced they had agreed to renew the coalition.
 In early May, all three parties held congresses to approve the coalition agreement.
 It passed the SPD congress with 96.2% of delegates voting in favour, while 83.3% of the Greens approved, as did 82.9% of the FDP.

 The Landtag re-elected Dreyer as Minister-President for a third term on 18 May, receiving 55 votes out of the 51 required for a majority.

+Dreyer resigned on 10 July 2024 and her successor, Alexander Schweitzer, formed his own cabinet.